mauriciojost/spark-example/README.md

 http://localhost:18080/
 ```

 The history server will not show anything at the beginning.
-Now you can launch your tests using a range of commit: from a specified commit (through it's GIT commit ID) until now, using only the commits whose message contain the string `TESTME`.
+Now you can launch your tests using a range of commit: from a specified commit (through it's GIT commit ID) until now, using only the commits whose message begins with the string `TESTME`.
 Launch the batch test:

 ```
 cd $THIS_APP_HOME